vtex-apps/search/docs/README.md

 ### Order Options

-We don't yet support some of the ordering options that are supported by the current search implementation, so they should be hidden so that it doesn't confuse your customers.
+We don't yet support one of the ordering options that are supported by the current search implementation, so it should be hidden so that it doesn't confuse your customers.
 You can hide ordering options by passing them to the `hiddenOptions` prop on the `order-by` component.

 ```json